-- Place the treated compress on the sunburned areas for as long as 15 minutes.
-(Tea will stain your towels so use old ones).
+- Place the treated compress on the sunburned areas for 15 minutes.
+(Tea will stain your towels, so use old ones).

-- When the towels become warm, soak them again and reapply them to the affected area.
+- When the towels become warm, soak them again and reapply to the affected area.

 Tea Bath for Full Body Sunburn: